The active sequence strip is displayed with a light outline. The entire strip could be selected by clicking LMB in the middle of the strip.

 - Left/Right [/]

-Select strips intersecting with the current frame.
+Select the strips that intersect the current frame.

 - Both, Left, Right